OndrejTuma/CKAD/apis.md

 You can **find the preferred version** for particular API group by running `kubectl proxy 8001&` and `curl localhost:8001/apis/<api-group>`

+#### Enable API version for particular group

+Edit config file `/etc/kubernetes/manifests/kube-apiserver.yaml`:

+Edit flag `--runtime-config` and add group with version you want to add/change.

+For example: `--runtime-config=rbac.authorization.k8s.io/v1alpha1`

+After that kubelet will detect the new changes and will recreate the apiserver pod.
+It may take some time.

+> As a good practice, take a backup of that apiserver manifest file before going to make any changes.

 ### API resources

 represent objects in k8s.